robotpilot/turtlebot3_wiki/docs/source/bringup.rst

 .. image:: _static/bringup/rviz_waffle_model.jpg

-Now, you can test TurtleBot3 with various teleoperation methods.
+In the next chapter, you will be able to test TurtleBot3 with various teleoperation methods.